Subscribe now! It looks like this is your first time visiting jeffmilner.com. If you like what you see, click here to subscribe! Add to Google

 The new fonts included with Windows Vista are called Calibri, Cambria, Candara, Consolas, Constantia, and Corbel, and even though you don’t have Vista you know you want them.

 These are the new and improved fully finished versions.
-Update (March 31, 2008) I was asked to remove my link by someone sounding official, but since you can just install PowerPoint Viewer 2007 and the fonts will be available in your Windows system, I decided to take my links down.
+Update (March 31, 2008) If you want an official source for the fonts install PowerPoint Viewer 2007.
+The fonts will be automatically added to your Windows system.
 (Disclaimer: Read the legal fine print on Microsoft’s site for usage rights.)

 Calibri.jpg font sample